feesow/documentation/content/applications/websites/forum.rst

 - :guilabel:`Forum Mode`: select :guilabel:`Questions` (only one answer allowed) or :guilabel:`Discussions` (multiple answers allowed);
 - :guilabel:`Privacy`: select :guilabel:`Public` (everyone can access it), :guilabel:`Signed In`
-  (your forum is visible for signed in users only), or :guilabel:`Some users` (your forum and its content is hidden for non-members of selected group).
+  (your forum is visible for signed-in users only), or :guilabel:`Some users` (your forum and its content is hidden for non-members of selected group).

 Click :guilabel:`SAVE`.